testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 It will NOT find the input node for label text broken up by elements.
+You can use `getByRole('textbox', { name: 'Username' })` instead which is robust against switching to `aria-label` or `aria-labelledby`.

 If it is important that you query an actual `<label>` element you can provide a `selector` in the options:

 ```html